 - Implement a connected network of streets along University Boulevard with redevelopment, as shown in Figure 72.
 Development should prioritize traffic calming as part of redevelopment to consider the context of neighborhood streets. - Realign existing streets across University Boulevard to support intersection signalization, manage vehicular access, smooth vehicular traffic progression, and reduce the spacing between protected pedestrian crossings.
 Priority locations for future realignment include Markwood Drive / Dayton Street; Nicholas Drive / Pomander Court / Glenpark Drive; and Eisner Street / Orange Drive. - Connect streets to University Boulevard to manage vehicular access and improve local multimodal circulation.
-Priority locations include Tenbrook Drive / Access Road; Orange Drive; and Greenock Road / Royalton Road. - Connect parallel streets along the south/west side of University Boulevard to provide a more direct travel route for people walking and biking and to provide site access and local circulation for properties along University Boulevard in the event of their redevelopment.
-Priority locations include Breewood Road / Whitehall Street; Whitehall Street / Gilmoure Drive; Gilmoure Drive between Dennis Avenue and Dallas Avenue; and Gilmoure Drive between Dallas Avenue and Burnett Avenue. - Right-size roadways and intersections to create a safer and more comfortable environment for people who are walking, rolling, bicycling, riding transit, and driving, as shown in Table 1. - Repurpose general-purpose travel lanes to provide dedicated transit lanes and improved facilities for people walking, biking, and rolling that are separated from vehicular traffic by street trees and planted green space. - Make travel lanes narrower and reduce roadway design speeds to targets identified in the CSDG. - Remove channelized right-turn lanes from all intersections. - Avoid the use of multiple dedicated left- and right-turn lanes such as, dual right-turn lanes. - Minimize curb radii, using curb extensions rather than painted buffers.
-Include mountable curbs for emergency vehicle and truck access if necessary. - Signalize, restrict, or close median breaks along University Boulevard. - With redevelopment or implementation of BRT on University Boulevard, consolidate, remove, or relocate driveways from University Boulevard to other side streets and alleys, and limit future driveways. - Install additional traffic enforcement and other tools to manage speeding along the corridor. - Consider decorative crosswalks at the intersections of Arcola Avenue and Lamberton Drive, in the Four Corners area, and at institutional properties.3
+Priority locations include Tenbrook Drive / Access Road; Orange Drive; and Greenock Road / Royalton Road. - o Connect parallel streets along the south/west side of University Boulevard to provide a more direct travel route for people walking and biking and to provide site access and local circulation for properties along University Boulevard in the event of their redevelopment.
+Priority locations include Breewood Road / Whitehall Street; Whitehall Street / Gilmoure Drive; Gilmoure Drive between Dennis Avenue and Dallas Avenue; and Gilmoure Drive between Dallas Avenue and Burnett Brunett Avenue. - Potential traffic calming as part of redevelopment could include: - Installing new sidewalks or sidepaths and street buffers consistent with Complete Streets Design Guide Neighborhood Yield Street, Neighborhood Street, Neighborhood Connector, or Area Connector guidance, as appropriate. - Striping on-street parking to visually narrow the vehicle travel lanes and reduce vehicle travel speeds even when on-street parking spaces are not occupied. - Alternating the side of the street with on-street parking in locations with enough width for on-street parking on only one side of the street to shift traffic horizontally and reduce vehicle travel speeds. - Installing curb extensions at the ends of striped on-street parking bays and in locations without on-street parking to narrow vehicle travel lane widths to the minimum consistent with the Complete Streets Design Guide. - Reducing curb radii to the minimum consistent with the Complete Streets Design Guide to reduce the speed of turning vehicles. - o Installing speed humps, speed tables, or other traffic calming measures. - Right-size roadways and intersections to create a safer and more comfortable environment for people who are walking, rolling, bicycling, riding transit, and driving, as shown in Table 1. - o Repurpose general-purpose travel lanes to provide dedicated transit lanes and improved facilities for people walking, biking, and rolling that are separated from vehicular traffic by street trees and planted green space. - Make travel lanes narrower and reduce roadway design speeds to targets identified in the CSDG.

+- Remove channelized right-turn lanes from all intersections, unless the Director of Transportation or the Director's designee determines that removing a channelized right-turn lane would significantly impair public safety.3 - Avoid the use of multiple dedicated left- and right-turn lanes such as, dual right-turn lanes. - Minimize curb radii, using curb extensions rather than painted buffers.
+Include mountable curbs for emergency vehicle and truck access if necessary. - Signalize, restrict, or close median breaks along University Boulevard. - With redevelopment or implementation of BRT on University Boulevard, consolidate, remove, or relocate driveways from University Boulevard to other side streets and alleys, and limit future driveways. - Install additional traffic enforcement and other tools to manage speeding along the corridor. - Consider decorative crosswalks at the intersections of Arcola Avenue and Lamberton Drive, in the Four Corners area, and at institutional properties.4